Primary tabs

 Journal clubs | The Institute runs a number of regular journal clubs, including a student journal club. |

-Posters and Presentations | The Institute runs an Annual Student Poster day where all students in their 1st, 2nd and 3rd years present posters.
+Posters and Presentations | The Institute runs an Annual Student Poster Day, during which all students in their first, second, and third years present posters.
 This is run in conjunction with our Annual Laboratory Talks. |

 Placements